Primer on Covid-19 and Immunity

 Jan 20, 2021

 Covid-19 has disrupted lives around the world and led to a myriad of issues ranging from economic disaster to mental health tolls.
-Weekly there seems to be varying and sometimes contradictory messages from experts which further exacerbates the state of frustration and fear in our communities.
+On a weekly basis, there seems to be varying and sometimes contradictory messages from experts which further exacerbates the state of frustration and fear in our communities.

 A) Basics of the immune system – the main components of the immune system are the B cells and the T cells.
 B cells produce antibodies that act as the guard dogs of the body.
 T cells are the Terminator cells that destroy invaders such as viruses and bacteria.
 The B cells produce and replicate antibodies when they encounter foreign invaders.
 The “guard dog” antibodies will cling to the foreign invaders and slow them down, potentially rendering them impotent so the invaders cannot cause problems.
 The Terminator cells will recognize the clusters of guard dogs attached to the invaders and will ingest and destroy them.
 The Terminator cells can also recognize and destroy invaders in the absence of the guard dogs as well.